 Bethesda House provides a wide range of services to women, youth, children (with and without their pets), who are dealing with all types of gender-based violence and abuse including but not limited to :

 To provide shelter, support and advocacy to abused women, with and without children, by offering temporary, secure accommodation and woman-based counselling empowering them to make their own choices and exercise their right to live free from fear and violence.

 Women can refer themselves to the Bethesda House shelter.
-They and their children are welcome to stay at the shelter while they gather their strength and make plans to move on to a violence free living situation.
+They, their children, and their pets (whenever possible) are welcome to stay at the shelter while they gather their strength and make plans to move on to a violence free living situation.
 The length of stay is flexible, varying to meet the needs of each individual woman.